Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Conclusions and Future Works

+Finally, we observed a substantially better overall performance in the results of signed QFA over unsigned QFA.
+This difference appears to depend solely on the inclusion of the Toffoli gates shown in the middle panel of Fig.~\ref{fig_qadd_gate1} in the simulated circuit.
+The source of this difference remains unknown, and demands further study.
+Confirming this difference on a physical quantum device and forming a theoretical model to explain it would be particularly informative.

-This work sheds light on the current challenges and hardware limitations that must be resolved before a quantum numerical computational paradigm becomes a realistic possibility.
-Our results provide insight on what quantum arithmetic is currently feasible, and we have observed greater complexity in determining the optimal AQFT depth than initially anticipated.
-Many questions remain largely unanswered, and will require further study and simulation.
-One natural step forward is to continue the investigation of isolating the inter-dependency of different sources of error and order of superposition, as well as to what degree the AQFT mitigates them.
-Greater variation on how superposed state are entangled may also be informative.
-Simulations that isolate other sources of error, such as thermal relaxation, and qubit measurement errors, their simultaneous simulation with 1q-/2q- gate errors, as well as the impact of error mitigation and extrapolation from integers to real numbers, would offer a much more complete understanding of how these elements impact the QFT and AQFT.
-In addition, extending the study to larger $n$ would reveal whether the trends observed in this study continue or diverge, and may reveal other features that were suppressed at the smaller register sizes considered in this study.
-Further, the current study only considered methods for unsigned instances of QFA and QFM operations.
-Employing other methods, such as signed QFM, may reveal critical insight into current and new quantum algorithms, such as those for weighted-sum problems.
-Moreover, they will lay necessary foundation as future improvements in technology and techniques continue to make a quantum numerical computational paradigm more feasible.
+This work sheds light on the current challenges and hardware limitations that must be resolved before a quantum numerical computational paradigm becomes a more realistic possibility.
+Our results provide insight on what quantum arithmetic will be feasible, and we have observed greater complexity in determining the optimal AQFT depth than we initially anticipated.

+One natural step forward is to continue our investigation of isolating different sources of error (read-out, decoherence time, hardware connectivity, etc.) and their interdependency on order of superposition, as well as to what degree the AQFT mitigates them.
+Another natural option would be to extend our study to signed and/or unsigned division, exponentiation, and floating-point operations.
+Noise mitigation techniques, such as zero-noise extrapolation and symmetry checks, would provide useful insight relevant to quantum arithmetic in general.
+Looking farther into the future, greater variation on how superposed states are entangled may also be informative for arithmetic on fault-tolerant quantum systems.
+Simulations that isolate other sources of error, such as thermal relaxation, qubit measurement, their combination with 1q-/2q- gate errors, as well as the impact of error mitigation and extrapolation from integers to real numbers, would offer a much more complete understanding of how these elements impact arithmetic with the QFT and AQFT.
+Extending the study to larger $n$ would reveal whether the trends observed here continue or diverge, and possibly other characteristics that were suppressed at the smaller register sizes considered here.
+This is particularly true for QFM, which was performed only for $N=4$.